Welcome to Prairie Central FASD

 What is the Prairie Central FASD Association?

-The Prairie Central FASD Association is one of 12 ‘Networks’ across the province of Alberta who work in the areas of:
+The Prairie Central FASD Association is one of 12 ‘Networks’ across the province of Alberta which work in the areas of: